Copying Files between (CIFS and NFS) Shares

 How NOT To Do it!

-When copying files from one RDS share to another, it is important to ensure the copy is taking place on RDS-SSH and not via your local desktop/laptop.
+When copying files from one RDS share to another, it is important to ensure the copy is taking place on the RDS-SSH server and not via your local desktop/laptop.

-At no point should you download the files to your desktop/laptop from one share only to upload it to another.
+At no point should you download the files to your desktop/laptop from one share then upload it to another!
 This can be terribly slow because you usually have only a slow network connection to your desktop/laptop (and you actually transfer the files twice over that slow network – download then upload).

 Here we log in to the rds-ssh server (using any ssh tool) and do the file copying on the rds-ssh server’s command-line:

-ssh username@rds-ssh.itservices.manchester.ac.uk # # Use your own central username (and password when prompted)
+ssh username@rds-ssh.itservices.manchester.ac.uk # # Use your own central username (and password, then DUO, when prompted)

 We are now at the rds-ssh home directory.
 If you have a CSF/iCSF account this will be the same home directory used on those machines.